 Students are promoted to the next grade upon successful completion of all subjects in a given year.

-Students who do not successfully complete required educational program may be retained at the current grade level.
+Students who do not successfully complete the required educational program may be retained at the current grade level and/or may be asked not to return.
 This decision is made by the principal in consultation with the parents.